apache/flink/docs/ml/alternating_least_squares.md

             Path to a temporary directory into which intermediate results are stored.
             If this value is set, then the algorithm is split into two preprocessing steps, the ALS iteration  and a post-processing step which calculates a last ALS half-step.
             The preprocessing steps calculate the <code>OutBlockInformation</code> and <code>InBlockInformation</code> for the given rating matrix.
-            The result of the individual steps are stored in the specified directory.
+            The results of the individual steps are stored in the specified directory.
             By splitting the algorithm into multiple smaller steps, Flink does not have to split the available memory amongst too many operators.
-            This allows the system to process bigger individual messasges and improves the overall performance.
+            This allows the system to process bigger individual messages and improves the overall performance.
             (Default value: <strong>None</strong>)
           </p>
         </td>